Bad-Gandalf/milestone1-website-for-band/README.md

 This website is for fans of The Monkees who may possibly wish to hire them for functions.

 ### Home
-Quick, punchy introduction to the Monkees if the user does not already know.
+Quick, punchy introduction to The Monkees if the user does not already know them.
 Tips laid out for navigating the site quickly.
 A video of a Monkees performance to engage the user as quickly as possible, to see if they like the goods or are quickly reminded of their love for the Monkees.